 Greetings.
-My name is Christopher D. Johnson and I am generally known as “CJ” in the Deaf world.
-Carrollton, Georgia was the place of my birth where I grew up in Georgia with one younger brother and both loving and supportive parents.
-Upon graduation from high school, my seven-year journey encompassed with no mentor with the realization that my identity as a Black deaf male hasn’t developed.
+My name is Christopher D. Johnson, generally known as “CJ” in the Deaf world.
+Carrollton, Georgia, was the place of birth where I grew up in Georgia with one younger brother and loving and supportive parents.
+Upon graduation from high school, my seven-year journey encompassed no mentor, realizing that my identity as a Black deaf male hasn’t developed.
 I decided to suspend academic studies to fulfill my adaptive leadership through several deaf residential employments in Georgia and Tennessee.
-My pluralistic leadership entails a successful implementation of community-based operations of the Cup of Wisdom (C.O.W.) club, from 2016 to 2018, at the Tennessee School for the Deaf (TSD) where I had the ability to inspire students with confidence in themselves to live with zest and purpose.
-The calling to become an educator appeared after several colleagues--who recognized my ability to bridge academic and community divides, earning students' trust to develop intrinsic qualities owning their own weight and build their own success--encouraged me to reconsider my options for returning school.
-The intuition was strong to resist; I then applied at Gallaudet University in Washington, D.C. to pursue my Masters in Sign Language Education.
-I am inspired to experience the growth that cultivates around several of organizational leadership that serves the Deaf community.
-Through this, by finding the excitement in mundane, I gained a sense of Black deaf identity.
+My pluralistic leadership entails a successful implementation of community-based operations of the Cup of Wisdom (C.O.W.) club, from 2016 to 2018, at the Tennessee School for the Deaf (TSD), where I had the ability to inspire students with confidence in themselves to live with zest and purpose.
+The calling to become an educator appeared after several colleagues--who recognized my ability to bridge academic and community divides, earning students' trust to develop intrinsic qualities owning their own weight and build their own success--encouraged me to reconsider my options for returning to school.
+The intuition was strong to resist; I then applied at Gallaudet University in Washington, D.C., to pursue my Master's in Sign Language Education.
+I am inspired to experience the growth that cultivates around several organizational leadership that serves the Deaf community.
+By finding the mundane's excitement, I gained a sense of Black deaf identity.
+My closing remarks:

 How can we together address the inequities that have left our Black deaf students underserved and undereducated for decades?

 “To each of the million questions is a cry to comprehend the Deaf World.

 Therefore, ask freely as your wisdom presents human flourishing.”